elynrfw/docs-test/docs/faqs/compute-faq.rst

 How do I make it so I can log in without having to use my password?
 -------------------------------------------------------------------

-- We suggest you make use of SSH keys to log into the compute clients, see :ref:`SSH Key-Pair Setup <ris-ssh-keypair>`.
+- We suggest you make use of SSH keys to log into the compute clients, see ``SSH Key-Pair Setup``.

 How do I launch jobs in the HPC environment?
 --------------------------------------------

-- See our :ref:`Quick Start guide <compute-quick-start>` for submitting your first job.
+- See our ``Quick Start guide`` for submitting your first job.
 Further information can be found elsewhere in this documentation for more complex examples.

 How should I name my files and directories?
 -------------------------------------------

 - There is documentation on best practices for file naming available in our documentation.
 You can find that information at the following links.
-    - `File Naming Best Practices`
+    - ``File Naming Best Practices``
-    - `Naming and Storage`
+    - ``Naming and Storage`

 Is there a way to summarize usage statistics?
 ---------------------------------------------